JobAiBV/langgraph_func/docs/source/03-yaml-function-app.md

         description: Extracts vacancy information
 ```

+Each graph entry specifies the route (`path`), the module to import (`source`), the authentication level and a description used for the generated documentation.

-Save this file (for example `function-app.yml`) and create the app:
+Once the file is saved (e.g. `function-app.yml`) you can load it and start the app:

 ```python
 from langgraph_func.func_app_builder.create_app import create_app_from_yaml